philphilphil/obsidian-standardform/README.md

 P1: If someone is a programmer, then they prefer tools that support Markdown.
 P2: If someone prefers tools that support Markdown, then they enjoy using Obsidian.
  -- CI (P1, P2) --
-C1: If someone is a programmer, then they enjoy using Obsidian.
+IC: If someone is a programmer, then they enjoy using Obsidian.
 P3: Phil is a programmer.
 -- MP (C1, P3) --
-C2: Phil enjoys using Obsidian.
+C: Phil enjoys using Obsidian.
 ```
 ````
 ````markdown